Shadow750amr/Bicycle_Sales_Analysis/README.md

 Insights:
 To present this information I used Power BI.
 The principal reason of doing this is that being able to handle data modeling of 9 tables is more efficient with Power BI.
 Besides, I think it can agreggate extra value to the project due to the versatility to make connections to different data sources, not to mention the cleaning data process.
+Focusing froup:
+This analyze is oriented to sales force and stakeholders.
 About the data:
 Tables used for this project have been provided by the DataCamp team.
 This means all the rights of use correspond to them.
 Specific tables and columns are: